Jayesh-2007/repo-demo/README.md

 # repo-demo
-This is for Demo for Git &amp; Github class
+This is for Demo for Git &amp; Github class.